-Asia stocks prove resilient to US riots as S&P futures bounce
+Asia stocks reach 3-month peaks, resilient to U.S. riots

 The decline in U.S. yields has been a burden for the dollar, but the world’s reserve currency also tends to benefit from safe-haven status to limit the losses.

-Much of the dollar's recent decline has come against the euro which has been broadly boosted by plans for an EU stimulus package.
-The single currency was last up at $1.1131 EUR=, after climbing 1.8% last week.
+Much of the dollar’s recent decline has come against the euro which has been broadly boosted by plans for an EU stimulus package.
+The single currency was last up at $1.1131, after climbing 1.8% last week.

 Markets are awaiting a meeting of the European Central Bank on Thursday where it is widely expected to raise its asset buying by around 500 billion euros to 1.25 trillion.

-In commodity markets, oil prices eased on worries about U.S. demand, but found some support from reports Russia had no objection to the next meeting of OPEC and its allies, known as OPEC+, being brought forward to June 4 from the following week.
+Oil prices initially eased on worries about U.S. demand, but found support from reports Russia had no objection to the next meeting of OPEC and its allies being brought forward to June 4 from the following week.